cabforum/servercert/docs/BR.md

 The CRL Distribution Points extension MUST be present in:
 - Subordinate CA Certificates; and
-- Subscriber Certificates with 1) validity greater than ten days and that 2) do not include an Authority Information Access extension with an id-ad-ocsp accessMethod.
+- Subscriber Certificates that 1) do not qualify as "Short-lived Subscriber Certificates" and 2) do not include an Authority Information Access extension with an id-ad-ocsp accessMethod.

 The CRL Distribution Points extension SHOULD NOT be present in:
 - Root CA Certificates; and